 Introduction

 Athletic trainers is a health care profession that involves more than taping ankles and standing on the sidelines giving water.
 Athletic trainers are often confused with personal trainers and strength and conditioning coaches.
-However an athletic trainers responsibilities include, providing the highest level of medical care for patients under their supervision.
+However an athletic trainers responsibilities include providing the highest level of medical care for patients under their supervision.
 Athletic trainers work in a variety of health care positions.
 Universities, secondary-schools, private companies and even the military employ athletic trainers.

 In order to become a certified athletic trainer one must go through a two to three year Committee on Accreditation of Athletic Training Education (CAATE) approved program at a 4 year university.
-After graduation, students will take the Board of Certification test to become a certified athletic trainer.
+After graduation, students will take the Board of Certification test to become a certified athletic trainer REFERENCE.
 If one wants to move forward in the profession and continue to be an athletic trainer at the college level or higher they will apply for a graduate assistant position to pursue a graduate degree in an area of their choosing while working with athletics in the sports medicine department.

 In the sports medicine department, athletic trainers will be responsible for providing a wide variety of medical services.
 These medical services such as wound-care, treatment and rehabilitation of chronic and acute injuries, providing sound medical advice come free to all patients under their direct care.
-A majority of the time being available to the patients at their convenience.
+A majority of the time trainers are available to the patients at their convenience.
 This saves the patient invaluable time and money.
-The costs of individual doctor visits for all of the sprains, strains, and illnesses to a patient would be far higher without the athletic trainer to mediate what conditions need to be seen by someone more qualified.
+The costs of individual doctor visits for all of the sprains, strains, and illnesses to a patient would be far higher without the athletic trainer to mediate what conditions need to be seen by someone more certified (YOU GUYS ARE QUALIFIED???) .

 An athletic trainer’s workload is often coupled with long hours and having few days off.
 Some athletic trainers can work anywhere from ten to fifteen hour days depending on the time of year.
-Because of the structure of an athletic trainers schedule they often do not get much free time for leisure.
+Because of the structure of an athletic trainers’ schedule, they often do not get much free time for leisure.
 Because of their lower ranking in the hierarchy of the sports medicine department, graduate assistant athletic trainers are left to open early, fill in for full-time staff as needed, and close late.
 This increase in work load from undergraduate to professional work can cause increased stress on many young professionals.
 Heavy workloads related to patient care and long hours can cause a large amount of stress to be placed on these Athletic Trainers.

 In many cases stress can manifest itself as burnout.
 “Burnout is defined as a negative response to chronic stress in which a person often is exhausted emotionally and physically because of the demands placed on him or her.”
 (Mazerolle et al., 2012).
 The added stress caused by the increased workload from work responsibilities to academic course work may lead to burnout and a perceived decreased level of medical care.

+Considering the above, it seems prudent to study this phenomenon of burnout and perception of care.

 Problem Statement